mhkhizil/Sunderland_Lravel_Project/README.md

 Disclaimer:
 This code is provided for educational purposes only.

-Note : if you have any difficulty unzipping my project pleae kindly check and this link on github and clone it for better experience : https://github.com/mhkhizil/Sunderland_Lravel_Project.
+Note : if you have any difficulty unzipping my project please kindly check out this link on github and clone it for better experience : https://github.com/mhkhizil/Sunderland_Lravel_Project.
 Hope you follow me with all due respect